Eniola-C/user-service/README.md

 ## Overview

-This is project is centered on **User-Service** which is a microservice responsible for managing user-related data and functionality.
+This project is centered on **User-Service** which is a microservice responsible for managing user-related data and functionality.
 It provides a centralized user authentication, authorization, and profile management.